antoniodegou/mod3_rebrthe_mongo/README.md

 - 1.1: Can browse, search and filter breathing exercises

-The site is built with HTML, CSS, JAVASCRIPT; with the help of Bootstrap and a combination of javascript, you can use the select to filter through de diverse categories or use a search field that searches through names and descriptions of each exercise.
+The site is built with HTML, CSS, and JAVASCRIPT; with the help of Bootstrap and a combination of javascript, you can use the select to filter through de diverse categories or use a search field that searches through names and descriptions of each exercise.

 It's Responsive for several devices.
 As a user without an account, I want to understand the site's purpose immediately upon entering.

 - 1.2: You can practice the exercises through instructions and circle animation; the circle expands for inhale, doesn't move for Hold and shrinks for exhale.

 Each exercise on the reBrthe platform features a "Play" button.
 A modal window opens when a user clicks this button, presenting a "Play" and "Stop" button inside.
-The exercise starts by clicking the "Play" button within the modal, allowing the user to practice their breathing.
+The exercise starts by clicking the "Play" button within the modal, allowing the user to practice the breathing exercise.
 Throughout the exercise, the user receives clear instructions on when to inhale, hold their breath, and exhale, all for a specific and predefined duration.
 This guided experience enables users to practice mindful breathing, following the structured breathing patterns provided by the platform.

 - 1.3: Can Register and then Login

-Users can register and login to the reBrthe platform through two convenient access points: the home page header and the top menu, where "Login" and "Sign Up" buttons are available.
+Users can register and log in to the reBrthe platform through two convenient access points: the home page header and the top menu, where the "Login" and "Sign Up" buttons are available.

 2. logged-in user:
 	- 2.1: Can do what the user can do.